tooshorta/dotfiles/README.md

 # Dotfiles

 I made this repository to hold my config files so I don't have to remake them over and over again.
-If your some random person who stumbled across this...
+If you're some random person who stumbled across this...
 Hi :)

 If you have any suggestions just let me know, and I'll check them out, because I like using cool tools while programming.